e-valuation/EvaP/docs/data.rst

 --------------

-The `evaluation` app is controlled by South -- a framework for Django that allows a continuous change in the data models without losing data.
+The `evaluation` app is controlled by South -- a framework for Django that allows continuous changes in the data models without losing data.